-A student must earn a minimum average grade which is the equivalent of 70 and a scale of 100 to pass a course and be awarded credit.
+A student must earn a minimum average grade which is the equivalent of 70 on a scale of 100 to pass a course and be awarded credit.
 The district typically awards credit for a full-credit high school course on a semester-by-semester basis.
 If a student passes one semester but fails the other semester, credit shall be awarded for the semester passed.
 However, the district reserves the right to average the two semesters of a full-year course and award credit for the entire course, with a passing grade, if and when deemed appropriate.
-The district's individualized program has curriculum modules composed of 5 Knowledge Units® for 1⁄2 credit when completed and passed and 1 credit when 10 Knowledge Units® have been completed and passed.
+The district's individualized program has curriculum modules composed of 5 Knowledge-Units® for 1⁄2 credit when completed and passed and 1 credit when 10 KnowledgeUnits® have been completed and passed.
 Eligibility for End-Of-Course assessments is determined by the completion of 90 percent of the course.
+A student may not earn more than 10 credits in one year without administrative approval.